Note: The Jeff Center will close early on the following dates due to scheduled programming:

-Families with young children are welcome at our newly-renovated Jeff Center for Families, a collaboration of the Oshman Family JCC and Bay Area nonprofit Blossom Birth and Family.
+Families with young children are welcome at our newly renovated Jeff Center for Families (Building G, Room G-106), a collaboration of the Oshman Family JCC and Bay Area nonprofit Blossom Birth and Family.

 Both kids and adults will enjoy making new friends—and seeing old ones—in a warm, welcoming and enriching environment.
 The Jeff Center is a place to bring your children for fun activities and free play, as well as classes and events from Blossom Birth (in English) and Libi (in Hebrew).

 Infused with Jewish values, the Jeff Center has:

 - Arts and crafts

 - Storytime with PJ Library on select Fun Fridays

 Join us in the Jeff Center for Families for drop-in play on:

 - Tuesday: 1:00–5:30 PM

 - Wednesday: 9:00 AM–12:00 PM | 1:00–5:00 PM